ZacharyJkobban/Resume/README.md

 ## Other Skills
 - CPR and First Aid certified by the American Red Cross
-- Fluent in Spanish, with strong communication skills and experience in cross-cultural environments
+- Language Proficiency: Fluent in Spanish speaking, reading, writing; (Mexican ancestry) with excellent communication skills and demonstrated experience in cross-cultural environments.
-- Love to cook :)